converged-computing/metrics-operator/docs/getting_started/user-guide.md

 For all metric types, the following applies:

 1. You can create more than one pod (scale the metric) as you see fit.
-2. There is always a headless service provided for metrics within the JobSet to make use of
+2. There is always a headless service provided for metrics within the JobSet to make use of.
-3. The definition of metrics in your metrics.yaml file is consistent across types
+3. The definition of metrics in your metrics.yaml file is consistent across types.
 4. Each metric type in the list can take a rate, completions, and custom options.

 For another overview of these designs, please see the [developer docs](../development/index.md).